Locomotive: Wheel arrangement

 The wheel arrangement of a locomotive describes how many wheels it has; common methods include the AAR wheel arrangement, UIC classification, and Whyte notation systems.

 Remote control locomotives

-In the second half of the twentieth century remote control locomotives started to enter service in switching operations, being remotely controlled by an operator outside of the locomotive cab.
+In the second half of the twentieth century, remote control locomotives began to enter service in switching operations, operated remotely from outside the locomotive cab.

-The main benefit is one operator can control the loading of grain, coal, gravel, etc. into the cars.
+The main benefit is that a single operator can control the loading of grain, coal, gravel, and other materials into the cars.
 In addition, the same operator can move the train as needed.
 Thus, the locomotive is loaded or unloaded in about a third of the time.